avignal5/PacificBee/DepthInsDelChrs2and10/DepthInsDelChrs2and10_paper.md

     * Alignments to AMelMel1.1 for NUMT_Chr2
     * Alignments to HAv3.1 for NUMT_Chr10
 * Calculate for each individual the ratio between sequencing depth at the NUMT and in the flanking regions
-* Assign rations to two groups by K-means clustering
+* Assign ratios to two groups by K-means clustering
 * In dataframes ratios_chr2_df and ratios_chr10_df
 * Merge to Graphtyper results: ind ataframes ratios_chr2_df_graphtyper and ratios_chr10_df_graphtyper
 * Plot